Abhi1234cs21/BridgeLabz_2115000018/README.md

   - Double Linked List – A data structure where each node contains a data element, a reference to the next node, and a reference to the previous node, allowing traversal in both         directions.
   - Circular Linked List – A variation of a linked list where the last node's next pointer points back to the first node, creating a loop, allowing continuous traversal of the list.
   - *Practice Problems* – [Singly Linked List: Student Record Management, Doubly Linked List: Movie Management System, Circular Linked List: Task Scheduler, Singly Linked List: Inventory Management System, Doubly Linked List: Library Management System, Circular Linked List: Round Robin Scheduling Algorithm, Singly Linked List: Social Media Friend Connections, Doubly Linked List: Undo/Redo Functionality for Text Editor, Circular Linked List: Online Ticket Reservation System.]
+ ---

+*Day-15*
+- *13-Feb-2025*
+- *Topics:*
+  - Stack – A LIFO (Last In, First Out) data structure where elements are added and removed from the top (e.g., push() and pop() operations).
+  - Queue – A FIFO (First In, First Out) data structure where elements are added at the rear and removed from the front (e.g., enqueue() and dequeue() operations).
+  - HashMap – A key-value data structure that allows O(1) average time for insertions, deletions, and lookups using hashing, with collision handling (e.g., separate chaining).
+  - HashSet – A collection that stores unique elements in O(1) average time using a hash table, where duplicates are automatically ignored.
+  - *Practice Problems* – [Implement a Queue Using Stacks, Sort a Stack Using Recursion, Stock Span Problem, Sliding Window Maximum, Circular Tour Problem, Find All Subarrays with Zero Sum, Check for a Pair with Given Sum in an Array, Longest Consecutive Sequence, Implement a Custom Hash Map, Two Sum Problem.]

+---

+*Day-16*
+- *14-Feb-2025*
+- *Topics:*
+  - Sorting – Sorting algorithms are used to arrange elements in a specified order (ascending or descending) to optimize data processing.
+Common Algorithms include Bubble Sort, Quick Sort, and Merge Sort, each with varying time complexities and use cases.
+  - *Practice Problems* – [Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, Selection Sort, Heap Sort, Counting Sort.]

+---